-This guide is meant to provide instructions for how to enable precise code intelligence for any programming language.
-The general steps for enabling precise code intelligence are as follows:
+This guide is meant to provide instructions for how to enable precise code navigation for any programming language.
+The general steps for enabling precise code navigation are as follows:

 - Install Sourcegraph CLI